United Rubber Works (聯合膠廠)

 On August1, 1950, United Rubber was unable to make payroll.
 The factory formally shut down in September and the outstanding salary of roughly HK$100 per worker was owed for over 184 days until January 1951 when it was disbursed from the accounting firm of Wong, Tan & Co.
 As a company, United Rubber was dissolved in 1953.

 After the dissolution of United Rubber, Fok did not join another rubber factory but instead spent seven years in a lab developing a new machine to automate the manufacturing of rubber sole canvas shoes.
 In 1957, he was in the process of registering his patents in the UK and Shum Choy-wah introduced his invention to the press.
+He later served as a director of the listed Kam Shing Footwear.
 His wife was the chair of the Parent Teachers Association at St. Stephen’s Girls School in 1959 and his daughters – Cynthia Fok Lawing (霍明珠) and Gloria Fok Cook (霍珍珠) are both accomplished concert pianists and music educators.

 華僑日報, 1949-07-05, 1948-08-24, 1957-10-04